abhinaba1992/R-practice-Repository/R-Data Visualization Assignments/Readme.md

 ## Welcome to R-practice-Repository

-This branch of "R-practice-Repository" contains various R sample solutions depicting different data visualization capabilities of R Programming language.
+This directory of "R-practice-Repository" contains various R sample solutions depicting different data visualization capabilities of R Programming language.

 Each Assignment contains the following components: